int13h/http_agent/README.md

 1) I dont think that the exclusions mechanism is very efficient (big surprise) I need to re-write it.
 I currently have the agent processing a little under 6 Million requests a day and the agent fluctuates between 16-28% CPU utilization.

+2) It would be really nice if there was another column in Sguil's event table to put the URI instead of blobbing it in the data table.